ZenIDTeam/ZenID-ios/README.md

 - Face liveness
 - EU VISA

+## Changelog
+If you are looking for information about new features, check the [changelog](./CHANGELOG.md).

-## Configuration management
+## Installation

 For compilation, running and deployment of the application following tools are required.
 Newer versions of the tools should work, these were tested to work and used during the development:

 - Hardware:
-    - iOS device with camera for testing
+    - iOS real device with camera for testing (simulator doesn't support the camera)
-    - macOS device for development
+    - macBook for development
 - Software (required for development and deployment):
-    - macOS 10.15
-    - Xcode 12
+    - Xcode
-    - Swift 5.3
-    - iOS 11.0

-## Installation

-### Statically link the frameworks
-Link your project against RecogLib.xcframework and LibZenid.xcframework frameworks

-Go to your project and click on the `Project detail -> General` and under `Embeded binaries` add `RecogLib_iOS.xcframework` and `LibZenid_iOS.xcframework`.
-Both framework have to be in the `Embedded Binaries` and `Linked Frameworks and Libraries` section.

 ### Installation with SPM